capsulajs/configuration-service/README.md

 _Example token: "[http://localhost:1234](http://localhost:1234)"_

-### hardcoreServer
+### scalecube

-Configuration will be available as an entry point of a special "hardcore" server.
+Configuration will be available as an entry point of a special Scalecube server.

 ### httpServer